Ruy-GC/Playland-SI/README.md

 # Playland-SI
 Software  designed to register entries and exits at a day care center while keeping information about the children and the people authorized to pick them up.
+### Info:
+Developed during our High school's sixth semester during Jan-Jun 2020.
+This is a new repository due to problems in the previous account where it was located

+### Created by
+* Vicente Viera Guízar
+* Ruy Guzmán Camacho
+* David Fernando Soto Leal
+* Rafael Juarez Chavez Badillo
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).